Please browse through our most frequently asked questions below:

-The Student Art Guide is unable to assist students privately or offer paid tuition, as it is more efficient to use our time producing free resources and articles that can help large number of students at one time.
+The Student Art Guide is unable to assist students privately or offer paid tuition at this time, as it is more efficient to use our time producing free resources and articles that can help large number of students at one time.
 If you would like us to write an article about something that hasn’t been addressed yet, please use our contact page and select the ‘suggestion for an article topic‘ option.
-We also have a growing list of face-to-face and online Art tutors, who are available to assist high school Art students.
+Tutoring is something that we intend to look at in the future.

 I am an Art teacher.
 Can you provide some advice?

-Unfortunately, as above, the Student Art Guide is unable to offer professional development for teachers (however this is something we may look at for the future!), as it is more efficient to use our time producing free resources and articles that can help large numbers of people at one time.
+Unfortunately, as above, the Student Art Guide is unable to offer professional development for teachers, as it is more efficient to use our time producing free resources and articles that can help large numbers of people at one time.
 If you would like us to write an article about something that hasn’t been addressed yet, please use our contact page and select the ‘suggestion for an article topic‘ option.
 We have also started a Facebook Group for High School Art teachers.
 We would love to have you join!

 Can I print your resources and use them in my high school Art class?

-You are welcome to print any articles or resources from this website for use within a high school Art class as long as www.studentartguide.com is credited as the source of information.
-You are also welcome to link to our website as part your school curriculum documentation or on your own website or school intraweb (this is greatly appreciated).
+You are welcome to print any articles or resources from this website for use within a high school Art class as long as www.studentartguide.com is credited on the printed copy as the source of information.
+You are also welcome to link to our website as part your school curriculum documentation or on your own website or school intraweb.
 This helps others find us and it is one of the best ways to thank us for the time it took to prepare these resources (see more ways to help us).